How 'bout some "small talk"?

 What tools do I need to make miniatures?

 The tools of a miniature maker are as varied as the miniatures they create.
-Conveniently, the most basic of them are simple household items that you probably already have laying around.
+And you probably already own a few!
+That’s because the most basic of these tools are simple household items.
 A small ruler, glue, and scissors, to start with.
-If you happen to have some spare makeup tools, those will especially come in handy.
-Tools that are precise enough to deal with nails and lashes, such as brushes, tweezers, a file and nail scissors, are perfect for handling miniature objects.
-You might want to check your junk drawers too.
-They could be hosting some nifty miniature making tools.
+If you happen to have some spare makeup tools, that’s even better.
+Tools that are precise enough to deal with nails and lashes, such as brushes, tweezers, dotting tools, a file and nail scissors, are perfect for handling miniature objects.
+In addition to that, you might want to check your junk drawers.
+They too could be hosting some miniature making tools.
 A rough brush for texturing, dowels or pens for moulding… who knows what yours has to offer.

-Though perhaps you’d rather not scavenge and improvise for your tool arsenal, and be well equipped right off the bat.
-In that case, you might want to get a starter kit with all your miniature building needs neatly packed in one handy bundle.
+If you’d rather not scavenge and improvise for your tool arsenal, and be well equipped right off the bat, you might want to get a starter kit like this one on Amazon.
+With tools to measure, cut, clip, grab, place, drill, shape, and refine, you’ll have quite a few (if not all) of your miniature building needs neatly packed in one handy bundle.

 What materials are used for miniatures?